UniQA: Unified Vision-Language Pre-training for Image Quality and Aesthetic Assessment: Experiments

 \subsection{Data-Efficient Learning}

 The pre-trained model acquires extensive image assessment knowledge, providing robust priors for downstream tasks.
 Consequently, our model can deliver impressive performance with limited data.
 To validate this, we randomly select subsets of 50, 100, and 200 samples from the training set for training and evaluate them on the same test data as full-data supervised learning.
-We report the median performance across 10 times in Tab.~\ref{tab:few-shot-sota}.
+We report the median performance across 10 times in Table~\ref{tab:few-shot-sota}.
 Our method notably outperforms the second-best model GRepQ by a substantial margin, even though GRepQ is specifically designed for data-efficient learning.
-These results thoroughly demonstrate the potent capability of our method to learn image quality even when only a few labels are available.
-Additionally, several insightful observations can be drawn from Tab.~\ref{tab:few-shot-sota}.
-Firstly, the prompt ensemble strategy markedly enhances model performance in the data-efficient setting.
-This is attributed to its ability to more fully leverage the extensive knowledge of the pre-trained model.
-Secondly, the impact of prompt ensemble is slight on synthetic datasets.
-This is likely due to the limited image variety within synthetic datasets, making a single prompt sufficient for such scenarios.
+These results thoroughly demonstrate the potent capability of our method to learn image quality in few-label setting.
+Additionally, several insightful observations can be drawn from Table~\ref{tab:few-shot-sota}.
+Firstly, the prompt ensemble strategy significantly boosts model performance in data-efficient settings by fully utilizing pre-trained model knowledge.
+Secondly, its impact on synthetic datasets is slight, likely due to limited image variety of synthetic images, making a single prompt adequate.